 But the Lord chose afterwards orators also; but they would have been proud, if He had not first chosen fishermen; He chose rich men; but they would have said that on account of their riches they had been chosen, unless at first He had chosen poor men.
 (Saint Augustine.
 Expositions on the Book of Psalms, 66, no. 4)

 In its positive meaning the ‘Church of the poor’ signifies the preference given to the poor, without exclusion, whatever the form of their poverty, because they are preferred by God.
-(Congregation for the Doctrine of the Faith, Instruction Libertatis nuntius, on certain aspects of the ‘Liberation Theology’, no. 9)
+(Congregation for the Doctrine of the Faith, Instruction Libertatis nuntius, no. 9, October 6, 2007)

-The different theologies of liberation are situated between the ‘preferential option for the poor’, forcefully reaffirmed without ambiguity after Medellin at the Conference of ‘Puebla’ (cf. ‘Gaudium et Spes’, n.39; Pius XI, Quadragesimo Anno) on the one hand, and the temptation to reduce the Gospel to an earthly gospel on the other.
-(Congregation for the Doctrine of the Faith, Instruction Libertatis nuntius, on certain aspects of the ‘Theology Liberation’, no. 5)
+The different theologies of liberation are situated between the ‘preferential option for the poor’, forcefully reaffirmed without ambiguity after Medellin at the Conference of ‘Puebla’ (cf. ‘Gaudium et spes’, n.39; Pius XI, Quadragesimo anno) on the one hand, and the temptation to reduce the Gospel to an earthly gospel on the other.
+(Congregation for the Doctrine of the Faith, Instruction Libertatis nuntius, no. 5, October 6, 2007)

 The special option for the poor, far from being a sign of particularism or sectarianism, manifests the universality of the Church’s being and mission.
 This option excludes no one.
 This is the reason why the Church cannot express this option by means of reductive sociological and ideological categories which would make this preference a partisan choice and a source of conflict.
-(Congregation for the Doctrine of the Faith, Instruction on Christian Freedom and Liberation, Libertatis Conscientia, no. 68)
+(Congregation for the Doctrine of the Faith, Instruction Libertatis Conscientia, no. 68, March 22, 1986)

 ‘Blessed’, it says, ‘are the poor’.
 Not all the poor are blessed; for poverty is of itself neutral: there can be evil or good people who are poor.
 (Saint Ambrose.
 Treatise on the Gospel of Saint Luke, bk.V, no. 53: PL 15, 1650)